navin-moorthy/Pico-CTF-2017-Write-Up/web/what-is-web/README.md

 >How can you figure out how the webpage is actually built?

 ## Write-up
-Viewing the [page source](http://shell2017.picoctf.com:4443/index.html) gives us `The first part of the flag (there are 3 parts) is 72b28b258d2`
+Viewing the [HTML - page source](http://shell2017.picoctf.com:4443/index.html) gives us `The first part of the flag (there are 3 parts) is 72b28b258d2`

 Viewing the [CSS source code](http://shell2017.picoctf.com:4443/hacker.css) gives us  `The second part of the flag is b2ea021486f`